-In 2011, SaskPower implemented a funding policy which specifies the amount of funding into the Plan by SaskPower in a given year shall be a range.
+SaskPower has a funding policy which specifies the amount of funding into the Plan by SaskPower in a given year shall be a range.
 The minimum amount, when the Plan's funded status is 95% or greater, is zero and when the Plan's funded status is less than 95%, is the funding deficit divided by 10.
 The maximum amount of funding into the Plan is the funding deficit.
 Funding into the Plan in a given year shall take place within 3 months following the actuary finalizing its Funding Valuation for the Plan.

-At December 31, 2014, the Plan's funded status is 95%.
-Therefore, in accordance with the funding policy, SaskPower will not contribute to the plan in 2015.
+At December 31, 2014, the Plan's funded status was 95%.
+An actuarial valuation for funding purposes is prepared every three years and is the basis for the funding policy.
+Therefore, in accordance with the funding policy, SaskPower will not contribute to the plan in 2016.